U.S. News Rankings

 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at University of Richmond is 8:1, and the school has 67.4 percent of its classes with fewer than 20 students.
-The most popular majors at University of Richmond include: Business, Management, Marketing, and Related Support Services; Social Sciences; English Language and Literature/Letters; Foreign Languages, Literatures, and Linguistics; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 92.5 percent.
+The student-faculty ratio at University of Richmond is 9:1, and the school has 67.2 percent of its classes with fewer than 20 students.
+The most popular majors at University of Richmond include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; English Language and Literature/Letters; and Multi/Interdisciplinary Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 93 percent.

 |Student gender distribution|